ampproject/amphtml/spec/amp-versioning-policy.md

 ## Announcements

-Changes that may break existing pages (including those where the number of broken pages is assumed to be very small) should be announced via the [amphtml-announce@googlegroups.com](https://groups.google.com/forum/#!forum/amphtml-announce) mailing list.
-Sometimes such changes are not anticipated upfront in which case announcements should still be sent to let websites know.
+Changes that may break existing pages (including those where the number of broken pages is assumed to be very small) should be announced via the [amphtml-announce@googlegroups.com](https://groups.google.com/forum/#!forum/amphtml-announce) mailing list and on [Slack](https://amphtml.slack.com).

-Security fixes may in some cases only be announced after the change was rolled out.
+Fixes that address security or privacy concerns may in some cases only be announced after the change was rolled out.